Table of Contents

 For a long time, the general consensus has been, if you miss the window, you can kiss muscle gains goodbye.

 However, these days, science is saying something different.

 To be blunt, no. The anabolic window isn’t real.

 Don’t get us wrong, there’s no harm in taking a protein shake after you work out, but it definitely isn’t a game changer in terms of growing muscle.

 There is actually no evidence showing a relationship between eating carbs and protein immediately after a workout and raising your rate of protein synthesis.

 With that in mind, you really shouldn’t be saving the majority of your protein for right after your workout.
 You body can only process so much protein at once, so you’re much better off spreading your consumption throughout the day to achieve a high total.

-That’s pretty much all your need to know about it girls, there’s no secret trick or perfect timing that will send your progress through the roof.
-The anabolic window doesn’t exist.
+There’s no secret trick or perfect timing that will send your progress through the roof.
+The anabolic window isn’t real.